• Skip to primary navigation

 This tuna salad recipe is fast and simple to prepare, uses fresh everyday ingredients, and makes the best tuna salad sandwiches or wraps!

-If you like pantry tuna recipes, try my 15-minute Easy Canned Tuna Pasta.
+If you like pantry tuna recipes, try my 15-minute Easy Canned Tuna Pasta or Sardine Salad.

 close-up of tuna salad sandwich stack